flowersinthesand/portal/README.md

 Since this project follows Test Driven Development (TDD) principles well, looking at and running the test suite is a best way to understand the portal deeply.
 Every test has a title specifying a single behavior and is wrriten in QUnit.

 * [`client.js`](https://github.com/flowersinthesand/portal/blob/master/test/webapp/client.js): Tests portal and socket using dummy and mock transport.
-* [`server.js`](https://github.com/flowersinthesand/portal/blob/master/test/webapp/server.js): Tests transport by interacting with portal server, a very server passing the test suite.
+* [`server.js`](https://github.com/flowersinthesand/portal/blob/master/test/webapp/server.js): Tests transports by interacting with portal server.

 ### Running